Giovanny Espinoza: International career

-He was named in the Ecuador national side for the 2002 and 2006 FIFA World Cups.
+Espinoza was named in the Ecuador national side for the 2002 and 2006 FIFA World Cups.
 He currently is the seventh highest capped player for his country behind Luis Capurro with 100 caps.
 He made his international debut in 1996 just a week after his 19th birthday in a World Cup qualification match where Ecuador beat Peru 4–1.

 Espinoza and Hurtado together hold the international record for the longest unbroken pairing in the position of centre half – they have played the last 65 games together, dating back to 1999.
 This is partly due to South American nations playing more international qualification matches than any other region.
 In the 2006 edition of the FIFA World Cup, Espinoza was nominated for a place in FIFA's ideal 11, which rewards the top players in each position.
 He was also included in Ecuador's squad for the 2001, 2004, and 2007 Copa América.